thzva/homapage/_pages/about.md

 # 🚩 Most Important

 ***<font color="red">I am currently seeking PhD opportunities for 2025/2026.
-If there are internship opportunities in the U.S., please feel free to contact me!!!
 I look forward to hearing from you if you’re interested in my background and research interests!!!</font>***